 The truth is, in the time you’ve left the house, walked to your destination and applied cream, you’ve already set yourself up for a serious sunburn.

 Ideally, you should apply your sun protection before you step foot outside.
 This is because it needs at least 20 minutes to sink into your skin before it starts working effectively.
-Following this rule will mean that you’re protected from the minute the sun hits you and you can get to work on that killer tan quicker.
+Following this rule will mean that you’re protected from the minute the sun hits your skin, and you can get to work on that killer tan quicker.

 MYTH: You don’t need to wear sun cream if it’s not sunny.

-FACT: If it’s windy, raining or cloudy, you don’t need to wear sunscreen, right?
+If it’s windy, raining or cloudy, you don’t need to wear sunscreen, right?
 Wrong.
 A non-sunny day isn’t a hall pass, unfortunately.

-UV rays have the ability to penetrate through haze and fog, in fact, UVA rays can even work their way through glass, so it’s a good idea to give yourself a layer of sun shield every day, no matter the weather.
+UV rays have the ability to penetrate through haze and fog.
+In fact, UVA rays can even work their way through glass, so it’s a good idea to give yourself a layer of sun shield every day, no matter the weather.

 MYTH: Sun cream doesn’t have an expiry date.

-FACT: If, like me, you have spent the majority of your years believing that sunscreen can’t go bad, then it’s safe to say you have been misled.
+If you have spent the majority of your years believing that sunscreen can’t go bad, then it’s safe to say you have been misled.

 MYTH: Doubling up on the factors will give you a higher protection.

-The truth is, layering different SPFs on top of each other won’t give you a higher protection as the higher SPF will simply cancel out all the others.
+Layering different SPFs on top of each other won’t give you a higher protection as the higher SPF will simply cancel out all the others.
 Similarly, layering SPF15 on twice doesn’t give you the equivalent of SPF 30 - instead it will just maintain the expected protection.

 The experts recommend a broad-spectrum sun block of SPF 30 if you’re after adequate protection.